Basketball Defense - Junk Defenses and defending a team with a star playerBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 (b) Deny the pass to him.
 There are several components to this.
 The low post defender can three-quarter front him to keep the pass out.
 Your "helper" can front him.
 Your perimeter defenders must harass and guard the perimeter tightly to prevent the easy pass into the post.
 They must move their arms and feet and try to block the passing lanes.

-First, several points about junk defenses, or combination defenses.
+Junk DefensesFirst, several points about junk (combination) defenses.

 2. Do not base your entire season's defensive plan on junk defenses.

-4. If you use a junk defense, realize it is a gamble, can often be easily beaten, and you must be willing to drop it quickly.
+4. If you use a junk defense, realize it is a gamble, can often be beaten, and you must be willing to drop it quickly.

-This defense uses four defenders playing zone defense in the standard "box" set-up.
+"Box and 1"This defense uses four defenders playing zone defense in the standard "box" set-up.
 Two defenders are on the low blocks, and two are up at the elbows.
 The fifth defender plays man-to-man defense against the star player.
-This defense may work best against a team with a good point-guard or perimeter player.
+This defense works best against a team with a good point-guard or perimeter player.

-This defense can work well against a team with a good point guard, but only average low post play.
-It is essentially like a 1-3-1 zone defense, except that the chaser out front plays the point guard man-to-man, and the other four defenders play a 3-1 zone.
+"3-1 and a chaser"This defense works well against a team with a good point guard, but only average low post play.
+It is like a 1-3-1 zone defense, except that the chaser out front plays the point guard man-to-man, and the other four defenders play a 3-1 zone.
 This defense enables you to play the star point guard man-to-man, and still allows you to put pressure on the wing shooters and the high post.
 The low post is its weakness.
-This is about the opposite of the "1-3 and a chaser".
+This is the opposite of the "1-3 and a chaser".
 Both can be used against a star point guard.
-You would consider using the "1-3 and a chaser" against the team with weak outside shooting and stronger inside post play.
+Consider using the "1-3 and a chaser" against a team with weak outside shooting and stronger inside post play.

 Use the "3-1 and a chaser" against the team with the star point guard and good outside shooting, but only average low post play.
-You can also consider alternating between these defenses.
+You can consider alternating between these defenses.
 If you are in the "1-3 and a chaser" and they start hitting the outside shot, change to the "3-1 and a chaser".

-This defense would work best against a team whose star is an all around good athlete who not only plays the wings and corners, but will also go inside.
-Again, your chaser is your best defender, and plays man-to-man against this star player.
+"Diamond and 1"This defense works best against a team whose star is an all around good athlete who not only plays the wings and corners, but will also go inside.
+Your chaser is your best defender, and plays man-to-man against this star player.

 The other four defenders are set up in a diamond formation and play this as a zone.
 The diamond consists of a defender at the point, two wing defenders and a low post, middle defender.
 This defense is weak in the high post area and corners.
 If you are getting burned in the high post, or the star goes out and plays the point, consider switching to the "3-1 and a chaser" (above).

-If you are running the "triangle and 2" (above) and the offense splits the middle defender with a two-guard front, then one of your low block players moves up to the free-throw line.
-You now have an "inverted" triangle with two players at the elbows and one low in the lane.
+"Inverted Triangle and 2"If you are running the "triangle and 2" (above) and the offense splits the middle defender with a two-guard front, then move one of your low block players up to the free-throw line.
+You now have an inverted triangle with two players at the elbows and one low in the lane.